boraselcuk/DSA-210-Project/README.md

 - **Sample size:** 148 responses is sufficient for preliminary analysis but limits the power of subgroup tests (e.g., genre groups with n < 10).
 - **Self-reported focus:** Focus is subjective and measured with a coarse 1–5 scale; objective measures (e.g., task performance, eye-tracking) would be more reliable.
 - **Causality:** All findings are correlational.
 Experimental designs (e.g., randomly assigning music conditions) would be needed to establish causal effects.
-- **Genre matching:** Lo-fi was not matched to a Spotify genre label, which may introduce noise in the merged dataset.
 - **Future work:** Apply machine learning models (e.g., ordinal logistic regression, random forests) to predict focus from combined survey + audio feature inputs; collect longitudinal data tracking the same students across multiple sessions.

 ---

 ## Academic Integrity

-AI tools (Claude, Chatgpt) were used to assist with code writing, statistical interpretation, and README writing.
+AI tools (Claude, ChatGPT) were used to assist with code writing, statistical interpretation, and README writing.
 All prompts and outputs were reviewed and verified by the student.